 We offer merchandise across a variety of product types, brands and price points.
 The brands we sell on our platform consist of a mix of emerging third-party, established third-party (including iconic luxury brands) and owned brands.
-Our product mix consists primarily of apparel, footwear, accessories beauty and beauty accessories products.
+Our product mix consists primarily of apparel, footwear, beauty and accessories products.